episode6/mockspresso/mockspresso-extend/README.md

 # mockspresso-extend
 The `mockspresso-extend` libraray allows you create your own versions of the `Mockspresso`, `Mockspresso.Rule` and most-importantly `Mockspresso.Builder` apis.
-The mockspresso-quick library is actually built on top of `mockspresso-extend`, althought it's a more complex example as its intended for general use/bootstrapping.
+The mockspresso-quick library is actually built on top of `mockspresso-extend`, although it's a more complex example as its intended for general use/bootstrapping.

 **NOTE:** If your codebase is 100% kotlin, this library + these instructions are completely unnecessary.
 Everything shown here can more easily be accomplished by simply adding extension methods to `Mockspresso.Builder`.
 Sadly we don't all live in the land of kotlin and honey yet, so if you need to support keep supporting java, keep reading.

 ## Getting started
-In this example we'll create a custom mockspresso extension for our imaginary project.
-Lets call it `PiedMocker`.
+In this example we'll create a custom mockspresso extension for our imaginary project PiedPiper.
+Lets call our extension `PiedMocker`.

 Our project is big with lots of modules, so we want to create a single module exposing all the test dependencies needed to test with `PiedMocker`...